π Valuation Methodology

 π¬ Core DCF Framework:

-- Projection Period: 5 years of detailed cash flow projections, then a terminal value for all future years.
+- Projection Period: 5 years of detailed cash flow projections, then a terminal value for all future years (the insurance lane uses a 10-year fade).

 π Growth Rate Prediction (15-Year Historical Analysis):